needle-mirror/com.unity.cloud.assets/Documentation~/basic-concepts.md

 Assets can be created, viewed, edited and downloaded.

-- For information about finding and downloading published assets in your projects, see the [Asset Discovery Sample](./asset-discovery-sample.md)
+- For information about finding and downloading published assets in your projects, see the [Asset Discovery Sample](./asset-discovery-sample.md).
-- For more information about creating, viewing and editing assets, see the [Asset Management Sample](./asset-management-sample.md).
+- For information about creating, viewing and editing assets, see the [Asset Management Sample](./asset-management-sample.md).

 ## Projects